 By Richard Ho Lung

-Richard Ho Lung is founder of the Missionaries of the Poor.
-Email feedback to email@example.com and firstname.lastname@example.org.
+Father Richard Ho Lung is founder and superior general of Missionaries of the Poor.
+Email feedback to email@example.com.